Home Blog Pictures Links

 About Bojan

 Physics has been one of my big passions for a long time.
 It is a challenging and demanding field, but I find it very exciting and rewarding.
 Doing Physics is not a line of work where one can expect any immediate gratification.
 It is a long distance endeavor.
-You can read more about my research at my Wabash research profile page.

 As an offshoot of my interest in Physics I have developed naboj.com, a webstite that aggregates article abstracts from arXiv preprints repository.
 Naboj.com is designed to allow for a real-time evaluation of scientific papers.